subminu/Python-tutorial-for-beginner/README.md

 # PYTHON-TUTORIAL-FOR-BEGINNER
-Python tutorial for tutees in BlackWind at DGIST
+Python tutorial for tutees at DGIST

 ### Index